Botkins, Ohio

 Botkins is a village in Shelby County, Ohio, United States.
-The population was 1,155 at the 2010 census.
+The population was 1,155 at the 2020 census.

 Botkins is located alongside Interstate 75 at Exit 104.
 Botkins is at the northern edge of Shelby County, immediately south of its border with Auglaize County.
 It also lies at the northern edge of the 937 area code.
-Botkins High School boys basketball team won their school’s first ever state title in the schools history in 2021.

 History

 Botkins was platted in 1858, and named for Richard Botkin, the original owner of the town site.
 A post office called Botkins has been in operation since 1877.
 The village was incorporated in 1881.